newbery/toolbox-images-migration/README.md

 git clone https://github.com/newbery/toolbox-images-migration.git
 cd toolbox-images-migration

-# 2. Install the project and activate the virtualenv.
+# 2. Install the project and activate the Python environment with your
+#    preferred python package manager; Poetry, uv, Hatch, etc.

+  # If using Poetry:
-poetry install
+  #   poetry install
-poetry shell
+  #   poetry shell

+  # If using uv:
+  #   uv sync
+  #   source .venv/bin/activate

+  # If using Hatch:
+  #   hatch shell

 # 3. Create local configuration files from the templates.
 cp .env.template .env